thebarisgunes/ai-experiments/README.md

 # 🎯 Why This Repository Exists

-This repository exists to **document my journey of learning, building, and understanding deep learning systems**.
+This repository exists to document my hands-on experience on deep learning and neural networks.